cs3org/OCM-API/IETF-OCM-MLS.md

 ([RFC9420] Section 6.2), and Application Messages as PrivateMessage objects ([RFC9420] Section 6.3).
-Handshake messages are sent in the clear at the MLS layer because the servers that route and arbitrate them are required to track the public group state - the ratchet tree and GroupContext - in order to derive membership for share routing, resolve shares to local users, and verify that Commits are signed by admin clients; in native client deployments those servers do not hold the group's secrets.
+Handshake messages are sent in the clear at the MLS layer because the servers that route and arbitrate them are required to track the public group state, i.e the ratchet tree and GroupContext, in order to derive membership for share routing, resolve shares to local users, and verify that Commits are signed by admin clients; in native client deployments those servers do not hold the group's secrets.
 A recipient that holds the group's secrets MUST verify